Hosting and bandwidth provided by MacAce.net.

 All five iPhone 5 devices, even the "CDMA" models -- the iPhone 5 (CDMA/LTE, Sprint/Verizon/KDDI) and iPhone 5 (CDMA China/UIM/WAPI) -- have an access panel on the right side of the metal band for the enclosed tiny Nano SIM or "UIM" card for the China-only model.

-As first discovered by iDownloadBlog, the Verizon model is sold unlocked, albeit bound by a contract, but this still made it the clear choice for Americans interested in traveling outside of the US.
-More recently, however, the iPhone 5 (GSM/LTE/AWS/North America) is offered on T-Mobile unlocked but bound by a contract, as well.
+As first discovered by iDownloadBlog, the Verizon model was sold unlocked, albeit bound by a contract, but this still made it the clear choice for Americans interested in traveling outside of the US at the time of its introduction.
+Subsequently, however, the iPhone 5 (GSM/LTE/AWS/North America) also was offered on T-Mobile unlocked but bound by a contract, as well.

 Identification Differences

-One simple way to externally identify other iPhone models is by the model number printed in small type on the back of the phone.
+One simple way to externally identify many other iPhone models is by the Model Number printed in small type on the back of the phone.
 Unfortunately, for the iPhone 5, this identification method is not fool proof as four different iPhone 5 configurations share two model numbers.

-In the short term, geographic distribution and carrier support initially will mitigate some of this confusion, but as time goes on, and iPhone 5 models find their way around the globe on the secondary market, it no doubt will become more of an issue.
+In the short term, geographic distribution and carrier support may mitigate some of this confusion, but as time goes on, and iPhone 5 models continue to find their way around the globe on the secondary market, it no doubt will become a larger issue.

 The model number on the back of the CDMA configuration for the US and Japan -- the iPhone 5 (CDMA/LTE, Sprint/Verizon/KDDI), intended for use with Sprint and Verizon in the US and KDDI in Japan -- is A1429.